madrury/mtg-draftbot/README.md

 ![The Cavaliers](img/cavaliers.png)

 Above are examples of Magic cards, one of each possible single color.
+From left to right, _Cavalier of Dawn_ is white, _Cavalier of Gales_ is blue, _Cavalier of Night_ is black, _Cavalier of Flames_ is red, and _cavalier of Thorns_ is green.

 There are also multi-colored cards:

 ![Two Colored Cards](img/gold-cards.png)

 The color identity of each of these cards is a *pair* of colors.
 The first is white-blue, the second blue-black, the third red-green, the fourth green-blue, and the final is white-black.
 Each color and color pair has gameplay strengths and weaknesses in a actual gameplay, but that will not concern us in this project.

 A secondary feature of Magic cards that will be of some importance to us is their **rarity**.
 Some cards are more easily aquired than others, with less common cards having generally more powerful effects in game.
-There are four discrete rarities of cards: commons, uncommons, rares, and mythics.
+There are four discrete rarities of cards: **commons, uncommons, rares, and mythics**.

 ![One Card of each Rarity](img/cards-of-each-rarity.png)